 Most of us use the terms “barbecuing” and “grilling” interchangeably—and that’s perfectly fine—but these terms actually refer to two different types of cooking.

 Barbecue (shortened to BBQ) is the process of outdoor cooking done over indirect heat at lower temperatures (212 deg.
 F to 300 deg.
 F) for long periods of time.
 Think of a brisket tenderized slowly in a smoker or a whole pig roasted for hours in a pit.
-Strictly speaking, a BBQ is a time-consuming event that requires the chef to tend to the meat for hours while all the hungry guests salivate over the delicious aromas.
+Strictly speaking, a BBQ is a time-consuming event that will make all the hungry guests salivate over the delicious aromas.